SCUR0/ForceXtendedUpdated/README.md

 ## About

-This skin is just updated/modified ForceXtended code from [mallchin](https://github.com/mallchin/ForceXtended).
+This was an old favorite skin that lacked support for newer processors and had an annoying bug with inverted core measurements after waking computer from sleep.
+The creators appeared to have abandoned it so I took it into my hands to update.
+This skin is forked and updated from ForceXtended by [mallchin](https://github.com/mallchin/ForceXtended).

 ## Install